Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Motivic sheaves and motivic vanishing cycles for stacks

 To do this extension, it is necessary to use the formalism of $\infty$-categories.
 In particular, when we invoke categorical notions such as functor, (co)limits, adjunctions, etc. these should be interpreted as $\infty$-categorical.
 The following theorem summarises the main results of Khan's construction in the setting of \'{e}tale motivic sheaves.

 \begin{thm}[Khan] The formalism of six operations on $\DM(-,\Lambda)$ extends to algebraic spaces.
 Moreover, the presheaf of $\infty$-categories

 on the site of algebraic spaces admits a right Kan extension to the site of Artin stacks with the following properties. \begin{enumerate}[label=\emph{(\roman*)}] \item \cite[Eq.
 (A.4)]{khan-stacks} Let $\fX$ be an Artin stack.
-There is an $\infty$- (in fact $(2,1)$-)category $\mathrm{Lis}_{\fX}$ of smooth morphisms to $\fX$, and we have
+Let $\mathrm{Lis}_{\fX}$ be the full sub-$(2,1)$-category of the $(2,1)$-category of $\fX$-stacks whose objects are smooth morphisms $ X \ra \fX$ with $X$ a scheme.
+We then have

-In particular, the collection of functors $(u_X^*:\DM(\fX,\Lambda)\to \DM(X,\Lambda))_{(u:X\to \fX)\in\mathrm{Lis}_{\fX}}$ is jointly conservative. \item \cite[Eq.
+In particular, the collection of functors $(u^*:\DM(\fX,\Lambda)\to \DM(X,\Lambda))_{(u:X\to \fX)\in\mathrm{Lis}_{\fX}}$ is jointly conservative. \item \cite[Eq.
 (A.3)]{khan-stacks} More precisely, but less canonically, one has the following description in terms of a fixed atlas.
 If $p : X \ra \fX$ is a smooth surjection from an algebraic space $X$ to an Artin stack $\fX$, then

 \item \cite[Theorem A.5 (i)]{khan-stacks} For every Artin stack $\fX$, there is a closed symmetric monoidal structure on $\DM(\fX,\Lambda)$ and a pair of adjoint bifunctors $(\otimes, \underline{\Hom})$. \item \emph{(Adjunctions, projection and base change formulae, \cite[Theorem A.5 (ii-iv)]{khan-stacks})} For any locally of finite type morphism $f : \fX \ra \cY$ between Artin stacks, there are adjunctions